-In 1212, Francis organized an arrange for ladies, Destitute Clares.
-For those who might not take off their lives or their families, he made the third arrangement of the Ministers and Sisters of the Destitute Clares, a society that did not require promises but as it were adherence to the standards of Franciscan life.
+In 1212, Francis organized an arrangement for ladies, Destitute Clares.
+For those who might not take off their lives or their families, he made the third arrangement of the Ministers and Sisters of the Destitute Clares, a society that did not require promises but, as it were, adherence to the standards of Franciscan life.

 What is inspiring about Francis of Assisi’s life is that he gave a rich life and did it for poverty and a life dedicated to Christianity.
 In his wake, three orders were established that followed the laws he wrote based on the Bible.
 He was touched by God and told to continue his life of devotion.

-He made however another “Moment Run the show“, which Pope Honorius III endorsed within the bull Solet Annuaire and got to be the official run the show of the order.
+He made another “Moment Run the show,” which Pope Honorius III endorsed within the bull Solet Annuaire and got to be the official run the show of the order.
 Francis had an involvement in 1223 when he was branded with the wounds of the executed Christ and got a most imperative message from God.
-Two a long time afterward he died in Assisi.
-He was briefly buried within the church of San Giorgio in Assisi and was canonized by Pope Gregory IX on July 15, 1228.
+Two long times afterward, he died in Assisi.
+He was briefly buried in the church of San Giorgio in Assisi and was canonized by Pope Gregory IX on July 15, 1228.

 What are three facts about Saint Francis of Assisi?

-According to historical sources, 3 important things about Francis of Assisi are the following:
+According to historical sources, three critical things about Francis of Assisi are the following:

-- He preach and spread his message and gained followers in and out of Italy
+- He preached and spread his message and gained followers in and out of Italy

 - Impacted Christianity with his teachings and lifestyle